The Murder of Richard Baldwin

 For all the reasons stated above, the murder was not a justifiable homicide and there is no evidence that Mr. Baldwin was a pedophile stalker.
 Collin takes information about how Mark manipulated Crossan, embellishes it with his own imagination, and tries to pass it off as a “fact.”
 He applies a familiar theme relating to conspiracies: tell a lie that is linked to an abhorrent crime then hope that it taints the victim so that the lie is believed.

+In a second article, Collin returns to his theme but makes no more sense.
 Statements such as this defy any rational response, but not because the argument is persuasive:

-In an odd display of events, the dogs of the District Attorney prosecution team re-joined mainstream news media dogs whom mysteriously had individuals come to them testifying that they had somehow been ‘members’ of the “Pendragon” ‘cult’.
+n an odd display of events, the dogs of the District Attorney prosecution team re-joined mainstream news media dogs whom mysteriously had individuals come to them testifying that they had somehow been ‘members’ of the “Pendragon” ‘cult’.
 Then again, were not dealing with Rhodes scholars whom majored in the English language so maybe those that came forward actually belonged to an ‘occult’ group named ‘Pentagram’ and so perhaps, put-forward was just yet another confusing example of rocket scientists who are not phonetic geniuses at sounding-out or spelling words either.